PedroNogacz/conversor-2esp/README.md

 frames received from the converter.
 It decodes whether the bytes represent a plain Modbus message or a DNP3-wrapped payload and identifies which of the two example commands was transmitted.

+An alternate script, `pc_dnp3_gui.py`, provides a basic graphical interface for the same listener.
+It opens a Tkinter window that displays each connection's source IP address, the arrival time, the bytes and bits received, the detected protocol, and which example command was matched.